NuCoSS-19 lecturers (& organizers)

 Dr. Dirk Engelberg is Senior Lecturer/Associate Professor at the University of Manchester and Deputy Director of the Materials Performance Centre (MPC), an internationally recognised centre on nuclear materials research with 80-100 affiliated PhD-students, Post-Docs, and Academics.
 He has over 15 years of experience in energy related research, focusing on the development and implementation of robust and resilient approaches for the prediction, simulation, and mitigation of environmentally-assisted degradation in nuclear plant, rad-waste storage/disposal environments, and petro-chemical application.
 Dr. Engelberg has authored >100 manuscripts and acts as scientific reviewer for >25 international journals.

-Damien Féron graduated in chemical engineering at the Institute of Chemical Engineering of Toulouse in 1976 and obtained his PhD in chemical engineering from the National Polytechnic Institute of Toulouse (1979).
-He has been nominated Professor at the INSTN (National Institute for Nuclear Science and Technology) in 2010.
+Damien Féron has been nominated Professor at the INSTN (National Institute for Nuclear Science and Technology) in 2010.
 He is Director of Research at the Nuclear Energy Division of the French Alternative Energies and Atomic Energy Commission (CEA) since 2007.
-He is also the Deputy Head of the “Service of Corrosion” (SCCME) since 2002 at CEA-Saclay.
-He has been previously head of the Laboratory of Aqueous Corrosion (LECA, 1998-2002) at CEA-Saclay and of the Laboratory of Physico-Chemistry and Corrosion (LPCC, 1994-1998) at CEA-Fontenay-aux-Roses, and deputy head of the Laboratory of Corrosion Technological Testing (LETC, 1985-1994) at CEA-La Hague.
-He is working in the field of corrosion since nearly 40 years, starting with liquid metal and moving towards aqueous media (including seawater corrosion and microbial corrosion) and more generally involved today in the various fields of nuclear corrosion (metals and alloys in aqueous and non-aqueous environments).
-He owns six patents; he is author or co-author of around 70 articles in international scientific and technical journals and of more than 100 papers presented during national and international conferences.
-He has been editor or co-editor of 20 books or special issues of journals (including 9 “Green Books” of the EFC series), mainly in the field of microbial corrosion, seawater corrosion and nuclear corrosion.
+He is working in the field of corrosion since nearly 40 years, starting with liquid metal and moving towards aqueous media (including seawater corrosion and microbial corrosion) and he is involved today in the various fields of nuclear corrosion.
+He has been President of the European Federation of Corrosion (2017-2018) and is now Vice-President of the WCO (World Corrosion Organization), a non-governmental organization recognized by the United Nations.
+He has been editor or co-editor of 23 books or special issues of journals (including 9 “Green Books” in the EFC series), mainly in the field of microbial corrosion, seawater corrosion and nuclear corrosion.

 Hans-Peter Seifert (Master of Science in Material Science and Engineering at the Swiss Federal Institute of Technology ETH, Zürich, Switzerland) is currently Deputy Head of the Laboratory for Nuclear Materials, Leader of the Structural Integrity Group and Manager of the INTEGER research program on material ageing at the Paul Scherrer Institute.
 His areas of specialization are: environmentally-assisted cracking of LWR structural materials, corrosion and electrochemistry in high-temperature water, ageing mechanisms and structural integrity of LWR primary pressure boundary components and reactor internals.
 He has 20 years of experience in EAC and EAF testing and has initiated and led many large projects in this field.